Payroll officer job description

 The Diploma of Payroll Services offers the skills and knowledge you need to run a complete payroll management system, including establishing new systems, preparing salary payments, salary packaging and superannuation payments.

-The average course duration is 18 months and can be studied full-time or part-time.
+The average course duration is 18 months and can be studied full-time or part-time with online learning.
 This course can be studied online, face-to-face or a combination of both.

 1 providers offer this course